 - Minimum specimen volume is 1 mL of EDTA/ACD plasma when using the 32-tube carrier; volume less than 1 mL may result in a NeuMoDx System error. - Performing a CMV assay on specimens stored at improper temperatures or beyond the specified storage times may produce invalid or erroneous results when using the NeuMoDx CMV Quant Test Strip. - Avoid microbial and deoxyribonuclease (DNase) contamination of all reagents and consumables at all times.
 The use of sterile DNasefree disposable transferring pipettes is recommended.
 Use a new pipette for each specimen. - To avoid contamination, do not handle or break apart any NeuMoDx Cartridge post-amplification.
 Do not retrieve NeuMoDx Cartridges from the Biohazard Waste Container (NeuMoDx 288 Molecular System) or Biohazard Waste Bin (NeuMoDx 96 Molecular System) under any circumstances.
 The NeuMoDx Cartridge is designed to prevent contamination. - In cases where open-tube PCR tests are also conducted by the laboratory, care must be taken to ensure that the NeuMoDx CMV Quant Test Strip, the additional consumables and reagents required for testing, personal protective equipment such as gloves and lab coats, and the NeuMoDx System are not contaminated. - Clean, powder-free, nitrile gloves should be worn when handling NeuMoDx reagents and consumables.
-Care should be taken not to touch the top surface of the NeuMoDx Cartridge, the foil seal surface of the NeuMoDx CMV Quant Test Strip or NeuMoDx Extraction Plate, or the top surface of the NeuMoDx Lysis Buffer 1; handling of the consumables and reagents should be done by touching side surfaces only. - Safety Data Sheets (SDS) are available upon request. - Wash hands thoroughly after performing the test. - Do not pipette by mouth.
-Do not smoke, drink, or eat in areas where specimens or reagents are being handled. - Always handle specimens as if they are infectious and in accordance with safe laboratory procedures such as those described in Biosafety in Microbiological and Biomedical Laboratories and in CLSI Document M29-A4. - Dispose of unused reagents and waste in accordance with country, federal, provincial, state and local regulations.
+Care should be taken not to touch the top surface of the NeuMoDx Cartridge, the foil seal surface of the NeuMoDx CMV Quant Test Strip or NeuMoDx Extraction Plate, or the top surface of the NeuMoDx Lysis Buffer 1; handling of the consumables and reagents should be done by touching side surfaces only. - Safety Data Sheets (SDS) are available at www.qiagen.com/safety - Wash hands thoroughly after performing the test. - Do not pipette by mouth.
+Do not smoke, drink, or eat in areas where specimens or reagents are being handled. - Always handle specimens as if they are infectious and in accordance with safe laboratory procedures such as those described in Biosafety in Microbiological and Biomedical Laboratories4 and in CLSI Document M29-A4.5 - Dispose of unused reagents and waste in accordance with country, federal, provincial, state and local regulations. - When working with chemicals, always wear a suitable lab coat, disposable gloves, and protective goggles.
+For more information, please consult the appropriate safety data sheets (SDS).